Written by Hamish Shephard

-At the end of the day, your wedding is one big fat party!
+At the end of the day, though, your wedding is essentially one big fat celebration with everyone you care about.
 Obviously you want to make sure everyone has one of the best nights of their lives, and one thing that is going to make this happen is the wedding music and entertainment – it’s pretty darn important.

-2) If you are a huge fan of live music and are determined to hire a band, then we suggest you go for a smaller one.
+2. If you are a huge fan of live music and are determined to hire a band, then we suggest you go for a smaller one.
 In a band, each musician gets paid separately, so the fewer you have, the lower the price tag.

-3) Don’t forget that wedding vendors will always charge less in the off-peak months, from November to April.
+3. Don’t forget that wedding vendors will always charge less in the off-peak months, from November to April.
 This includes wedding bands and DJs!

-5) Don’t forget about music schools.
+5. Don’t forget about music schools.
 They will often hire out students in bands, who would really appreciate the experience and the money and will cost you significantly less than a professional wedding band.

-6) Always factor in travelling costs!
+6. Always factor in travelling costs!
 A band that needs to travel for over an hour will always charge you extra, so source out some local talent!